A costume designer is

 about iconic characters like Captain James T. Kirk

 or Marshal Matt Dillon.
-It is the

 Costume Designers Guild that organizes, protects the interests of, and awards